LibVega/Vega/README.md

 Vulkan-powered .NET 5 framework for games, visualizations, and other multimedia apps.

-This library is inflenced primarily by the [Monogame](https://www.monogame.net/) project, but designed to map more closely to the underlying graphics API (Vulkan).
+This library is inflenced by the [Monogame](https://www.monogame.net/) project, but is designed to map more closely to the underlying graphics API (Vulkan).
 The result is a library that can be picked up by relative beginners, but also rewards developers who are willing to get a bit dirty with optimizations and lower-level operations.

-Currently, Vega supports 64-bit Windows, MacOS, and Linux desktop applications.
-Mobile and console support is expected, but desktop is the main focus until the library is nearing feature-complete.
+Currently, Vega supports 64-bit Windows and Linux desktop applications.
+MacOS desktop support is coming soon.
+Mobile and console support is still being discussed.
 32-bit will not be supported.
-The library requires Vulkan 1.2 features, which should be available on nearly all Vulkan-supporting desktop hardware with relatively up-to-date drivers.

 ## Dependencies